The-Known-Galaxy/archives/jedi/organizations/the_order_of_revan/the_order_of_revan.md

 She believed the throne of The Sith Empire rightfully belonged to Revan.

 # Section 1

 Tani afterwards would found the Order of Revan, also known as The Revanites.
 The Order was widely popular due to them recruiting from all races, no matter what species they were.
-The group based all their teachings and beliefs on Revan’s philosophies.
+The group based all their teachings and beliefs on Revanâ€™s philosophies.
 The Order would grow at such a rapid rate, it even caught the attention of the Dark Council.
 The Council sought to end the Order.
 Consequently, the Revanites had to flee from Kaas City, a city located on Dromund Kaas.
 This forced the members to find  refuge in the jungles of Dromund Kaas.

 # Section 2

 The Revanites built a compound in the jungle.
 In their base of operations was a cave.
 In this cave, members would often go to worship Revan.